 I took Richard to every possible place where he could encounter and be close to animals.
 He never expressed any interest.
 Then one day, we visited the local animal shelter.
 I had grown up with dogs.
 My mother was "psychologically allergic" to cats.
 She was one of those people who believed that cats were loners and had no personality.

 So, I walked past the cat room into the dog area.
-Again, I was disappointed that my son just stared around him at everything else, but not at the dogs.
+Again, I was disappointed that my son just stared at him at everything else, but not at the dogs.
 They seemed to hold his attention for a few seconds.

 As we were leaving, once again we walked past the cat area doors.
 I figured, What the heck?
 It's worth a try.
 Though I have no idea what he'll find interesting in there.
 We walked into the cat area, which was significantly smaller than the dog area.
 As we walked past the cages, there in a corner was a black and white tuxedo cat.
-Suddenly my four-year old non-verbal son pointed to the cage and said, "Cat!"
+Suddenly my four-year-old non-verbal son pointed to the cage and said, "Cat!"
 That was it.
 That day we took the cat home.
 My son could not come up with a name for his new friend.
 My daughter, who has always been very protective of her younger brother tried to help find a name that he could pronounce.
 Finally, the name Clover was discovered.

 From day one, we heard Richard having conversations with Clover when no one was looking.
 He had language.
 He needed someone with the patience to listen and who did not ask him to repeat himself or explain what he meant.
 Clover had all those qualities.
 Later we added Tigger to our family.
 This time Richard named him, another breakthrough.

 Richard is now 19 and in college.
 Tigger and Clover were older when they came to us.
 Now they are in Kitty Heaven.
 But Linus and Melody have joined our family.
-They are five-years old and have been with us since they were kittens.
+They are five-years-old and have been with us since they were kittens.
 They did homework with Richard while he was in high school.
 To this day I believe that they can do algebra and chemistry better than he can.
 We laugh about this at home.

 Richard is majoring in art and Linus is his major critic.
 He sits quietly by him when he's drawing or working on a project, just as he did while he was working on algebra and chemistry.
 I still swear that I hear them talk about lighting and perspective.
 Melody doesn't stay behind either.
 She can't wait for him to finish a project to take a peek.
-While Linus coaches, Melody waits patiently in another room and comes in to vocally check out the finished product.
+While Linus coaches, Melody waits patiently in another room and comes into vocally check out the finished product.